jeaminj/RNASeq_local-archive2023-/README.md

 # RNASeq_local
-Scripts for running rnaseq workflow locally without cloud or high performance computing
+Scripts for running a data pre-processing rnaseq workflow locally, without cloud or high performance computing

 These scripts serve as a workflow demonstration of pre-processing rnaseq data without the need of cloud or HPC cluster (Given appropriate system specifications).
 Although the data and analysis produced from this workflow lack high replicate counts, it may be useful in pilot studies, where analysis is needed on an experiment before more resources are devoted towards continuing the investigation.